cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/GatekeepPowerCreep/DesignNotes.md

 - Shroud of the forest (from Old Wanderer)
 - Rage / Witch pots
 - Slashers recipe (from Jakira)

+Maybe every weapon type should be unlocked on a threshold?

 ## Chat commands